 Strong detergents can kill fabric fibers and padding.
 Instead, use a natural detergent or a mild commercial detergent designed for delicate fibers.
 Don’t use bleach either, this can discolor your products.

 The liquid soap mixes completely with the wash water because it is already a liquid.
-While the soap powder could adhere to the fabric of the product, necessitating a second rinse.
+While the soap powder could adhere to the fabric of the quilt, necessitating a second rinse.

 Use a moderate amount of soap